Translation in the Wild: How Do LLMs Translate? Where Does Translation Happen in Them?

 \subsection{Do LLMs Pivot Through English on Their Own?}

 Already mentioned in Section \ref{pivoting-intermadiate}, pivoting through an intermediate language (most often English) has been widely exploited in the MT industry for a long time.
-Recent user studies have extended this approach to LLMs by explicitly asking the models to go through two stages, and sometimes found improved accuracy (see, e.g., \citealt{jiao_is_2023}).
+Recent user studies have extended this approach to LLMs by explicitly asking the models to go through two stages, and sometimes found improved accuracy.

 Interestingly, evidence suggests LLMs themselves might internally be doing something like this. \citet{wendler_llamas_2024} provided insight by asking: do multilingual LLMs use English as an internal pivot language?
 They prompted Llama-2 models to translate a single French word ‘fleur’ to Chinese with a few-shot prompt (where ‘\begin{CJK*}{UTF8}{bsmi}中文\end{CJK*}’ means “Chinese”):